Knowledge Hub

 A company is a subsidiary of another if its parent company holds the majority of voting rights over it or can appoint or remove the majority of the directors.

-You wouldn’t normally use the model articles to set up a holding company/subsidiary but would use tailor-made Articles to account for this type of structure.
+You wouldn’t normally use the model articles to set up a holding company orsubsidiary but would use tailor-made articles to account for this type of structure.

-Often, joint venture (JV) partners will choose to set up a company for their joint venture, so that it can exist in its own right, employ staff, own assets and so on.
-If this is the case, then the JV company’s Articles will lay down the rules that govern the relationship between the shareholding businesses and the company, and between the individual shareholders.
-Because JVs can sometimes be complicated, often the parties will use a shareholders agreement to supplement the Articles.
+Often, joint venture partners will choose to set up a company for their JV, so that it can exist in its own right, employ staff, own assets and so on.
+If this is the case, then the JV company’s articles will lay down the rules that govern the relationship between the shareholding businesses and the company, and between the individual shareholders.
+Because JV companies can sometimes be complicated, often the parties will use a shareholders’ agreement to supplement the articles.

 You wouldn’t normally use model articles to run a JV company but develop a bespoke set to deal with things like disputes, deadlock, different classes of shares and how shares can be transferred.

-Provided you’ve a genuine reason to change the Articles, you can normally do this by having the shareholders pass a ‘special resolution’ – one that’s agreed by at least 75% of them.
+Provided you have a genuine reason to change the articles, you can normally do this by having the shareholders pass a special resolution – one that’s agreed by at least 75% of them.
 This can be done either by written resolution or in a shareholder meeting.

-If you want to change your Articles by written resolution, you need to send a copy of the new Articles plus a copy of the written resolution to Companies House within 15 days of the resolution being passed.
-To change your Articles at a shareholders meeting, the directors need to call a general meeting of the shareholders, circulate the proposed special resolution, hold the general meeting and get the required 75% approval.
-You then send the new Articles and copy of the special resolution to Companies House.
+If you want to change your articles by written resolution, you need to send a copy of the new articles plus a copy of the written resolution to Companies House within 15 days of the resolution being passed.
+To change your articles at a shareholders meeting, the directors need to call a general meeting of the shareholders, circulate the proposed special resolution, hold the general meeting and get the required 75% approval.
+You then send the new articles and copy of the special resolution to Companies House within 15 days of the resolution being passed.

-Usually, the Companies House Registrar will send a notice to make the needed filing before issuing a fine.
+Usually, the Companies House Registrar will send a notice to make the required filing before issuing a fine.

-For companies formed before October 2009 and who have Articles based on Table A, certain of their provisions may be out of date and not compliant with the law.
+For companies formed before October 2009 and who have articles based on Table A, certain provisions may be out of date and not compliant with the law.
 Most companies have changed their articles to reflect this.
 Let us know if you have concerns around this, and we’d be happy to help.

-If you’d like to know more about Articles of Association, would like help drafting a bespoke set or would like further information about starting a company or putting in place a shareholders agreement, contact our team of expert corporate lawyers.
+If you’d like to know more about articles of association, would like help drafting a bespoke set of articles or would like further information about starting a company or putting in place a shareholders’ agreement, contact our team of expert corporate lawyers.
 Get in touch on 0800 689 1700, email us at enquiries@harperjames.co.uk, or fill out the short form below with your enquiry.

 About our expert